Skip to main content

 STEP 6

-1. Click Mass Volumes and drag the 2LK_5400x9000 onto the plot map.
-Position it roughly along the road.
+1. Click Mass Volumes and drag 2LK_5400x9000 onto the plot map.
+Roughly position it along the road.

-You can rotate the object by pulling the outer circle of the gizmo.
+You can rotate the object by dragging the outer ring of the gizmo.

 PC positioning